ncbdrck/extended_Object_detection_testing/README.md

 **Note:** All the pose information we are getting is with respect to the `camera` frame.
 So we need to use additional code to convert it into the `world` or `base_link` frame

+## Sample code to get the pose with respect to the base or world frame

 ```
 from tf2_ros import Buffer
 from tf2_ros import TransformListener